-The maximum allowable building heights map (Figure 2.4) directs appropriate development intensity in the plan area.
+The maximum allowable building heights map (Figure 2.5) directs appropriate development intensity in the plan area.
 The Ruby Hill Park View Plane, community input, existing building heights, zoning allowances, site topography and development patterns inform the maximum heights.
 When combined with design requirements related to, for example, massing, spacing, and façade articulation, new building intensity can be compatible with existing distinctive materials, features, spaces and settings of the Loretto Heights campus and surrounding neighborhoods.

 The proposed maximum building heights fall within ranges prescribed by Blueprint Denver for each of the proposed future place types.
-The building heights respond to the campus future place type by allowing for a gradual transition of higher intensity development in the core of the plan area to lower intensity moving towards the residential neighborhoods.
-Not every portion of the eightstory maximum area indicated in Figure 2.4 allows for buildings to reach that level of intensity.
+The building heights respond to the campus future place types by allowing for a gradual transition of higher intensity development in the core of the plan area to lower intensity moving towards the residential neighborhoods.
+Not every portion of the eightstory maximum area indicated in Figure 2.5 allows for buildings to reach that level of intensity.
 The view plane provides the guiding control over the location of any building over five stories and the downward sloping topography of the site to the west restricts its placement.
-Design requirements could further restrict the number and placement of any building over five stories on the site.
+Design requirements will further restrict the number and placement of any building over five stories on the site to a single location and a limited footprint to protect the view of the Administration Building.